-To sign up and make a difference join our Facebook Group for the 100 Miles in October Challenge.
+To sign up and make a difference join our 100 Miles in October Facebook Group

-Do I have to do the 100 Miles in one day?
+Do I have to run 100 Miles in October?

-Do it your way – You can run, jog, walk or cycle 100 Miles.
-It’s completely up to you how fast you go, and what routes you take.
-All that matters is that you post the updates and distances to your fundraising page!
+You can take on the 100 miles your way – You can run, jog or walk your 100 Miles in October.
+You can do it with friends or family or on your own.
+It’s completely up to you how fast you go, and what route you take.
 This is your personal challenge, and we want you to enjoy it whatever way works best for you.

 How will the money I raise help Irish Hospice Foundation?

-Taking part in challenges like 100 Miles in October raises vital funds to support our work in end of life and bereavement care.
-To help show how your miles are making a difference, we will share a story and updates every week over the month via Facebook and email that tells you how you’re making a difference to the people we support through this fundraising challenge.
+Taking part in challenges like 100 Miles in October helps to raise vital funds to support our work in end of life and bereavement care.
+To help show how your participation is making a difference, we will share stories and updates via the Facebook Group and by email that tells you how you’re making a difference to the people we support.

-Do I have to set up a fundraising page?
+Do I have to set up a Facebook Fundraising page?

 I’m not on Facebook.
 Can I still take part?